organisciak/dissertation/document/4_posterior.md

 On Etsy, the document unit is a product page.
 There are multiple types of crowdsourcing contributions that can be found per document.
 First, there is the information provided by the vendor.
-Details such as product price are constant, but it is still useful to consider vendors as crowds because there is potential variance between them for information such as:
+Details such as product price are constant, but it is still useful to consider vendors as crowds because there is potential variance between them for information such as the item name and item description.

- * Item name
- * Item description

-These can change in areas such as

-Types of User Contributions:

- * Vendor contributions
- * User contributions (customers, visitors)
-   * Customer ratings.
-A five-point star rating scale.
+A second type of user contribution is customer contributions.
+These are contributions from people that have purchased the given item or, more broadly, any item from the vendor.
-   * Customer reviews.
-Text accompanying ratings, potentially justifying the ratings.
+The primary type of customer contributions are ratings, on a five-point scale, and reviews, accompanying ratings and potentially justifying the ratings.
+The concern with customer contributions is sparsity: they are valuable because they are a more thorough judgement of the product and the purchasing experience, but for goods that are often hand-made or limited run, each individual object has very little customer data.

+The final type of customer data is
    * Saving / starring.
    * Adding to list:
      * Etsy lists.